I enjoy seeing young people get creative . . . I’d be an awful Woodson Art Museum educator if I didn’t.

 Intrigued?
 I know I was.

 Learn more about this collaborative project and how you can incorporate similar practices into your own creative endeavors during Bird Ross’ visit to the Woodson Art Museum in early August.
-An Art 101 program on Thursday, August 6, a free workshop on Friday, August 7, and a gallery walk with the artist on Saturday, August 8, await.
+An Art 101 program on Thursday, August 6, a free workshop on Friday, August 7, and a with the artist on Saturday, August 8, await.

 I’ll see you there!